Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 660 Ti should in theory perform quite a bit faster than the GeForce GTX 460 2GB overall. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 660 Ti should perform much faster than the GeForce GTX 460 2GB in general. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison